 The SS Sapona: A Spooky Uncommon Attraction in Bimini

-This is what’s left of the SS Sapona, a concrete cargo vessel designed by Henry Ford and originally commissioned by President Woodrow Wilson during WWI.
+A concrete cargo vessel designed by Henry Ford, the Sapona was originally commissioned by President Woodrow Wilson during WWI.
 (Steel was pretty scarce during the war, thus the choice for concrete.)
-Anyway, the Sapona never got into the war as it wasn’t completed until 1920, long after the last shots were fired.
+The Sapona, though, wasn’t completed until 1920, long after the last WWI shots were fired.

 For a time, the vessel was used to store oil.
 Famed South Florida developer Carl Fisher also owned it briefly.
 He planned to convert it into a private floating club in the Florida Keys.
 When that idea fizzled, Fisher sold the Sapona in 1924 to a mysterious one-armed man with a plan: Bruce Bethel.

 It was the era of Prohibition in the United States.
-And old Bruce was flourishing as a big-time rum runner in The Bahamas.
+Old Bruce was flourishing as a big-time rum runner in The Bahamas.
 With the Sapona, he aimed to expand his operations.
-He wanted to use the ship as a massive floating liquor warehouse to supply rum and whiskey to the eastern U.S.
+More specifically, Bruce planned to use the ship as a massive floating liquor warehouse to supply rum and whiskey to the eastern United States.

-When the ship ran aground while being towed to Bimini, Bethel thought he might build upon his original plan and turn the Sapona into a floating nightclub.
-An attraction that would’ve no doubt lured many a drink-starved American across the scant 53 miles of open water separating South Florida and the Bimini Islands.
+Unfortunately for Bruce, though, the ship ran aground while being towed to Bimini.
+Undeterred, Bethel opted to turn the Sapona into a floating nightclub.
+No doubt, the attraction would have successfully lured many a drink-starved American across the scant 53 miles of open water separating South Florida and the Bimini Islands.

 All Bethel’s plans changed in 1926, however, when a hurricane destroyed the Sapona.
-It split the stern from the rest of the ship virtually ensuring it would remain right where you can find it today.
+The storm split the stern from the rest of the ship.
+This ensured the vessel would remain right where you can find it today.
 Bethel lost all his booze, money, and the ship.

-Pretty amazing how those massive wooden pillars have survived all these years despite the bombings and harsh sea conditions while most of the concrete is gone.
+Pretty amazing how those massive wooden pillars have survived all these years despite the bombings and harsh sea conditions.
+As for the concrete, though, most of it is gone.

 Atop the vessel, thrill-seeking visitors delight in leaping the 30 or so feet to the sea.
-On our visit over Labor Day Weekend, air horns would sound from pleasure boats anchored just off the wreck prompting each jump.
+On our visit, air horns would sound from pleasure boats anchored just off the wreck prompting each jump.
 In a country as flat as The Bahamas, this may be the best (only?) spot for any kind of cliff diving…

-Back to the undersea attraction, though.
-The currents running through the Sapona during my visit were pretty slight, making the snorkeling a breeze, even with one of my nine-year-old twins in tow.
-You’ll want to be wary of jellyfish that tend to congregate here.
-You’ll also want to bring along some old stale bread to feed the fish, which my friend Leann was sharp enough to remember, providing a cool little show for the kids.
+Back to the undersea fun, though, currents running through the Sapona during my visit were pretty slight.
+This made the snorkeling a breeze, even with one of my nine-year-old twins in tow.
+You’ll want to be wary of jellyfish that tend to congregate here, though.
+You’ll also want to bring along some old stale bread to feed the fish.
+My friend, Leann, was sharp enough to remember, providing a cool little show for the kids.

 The SS Sapona is almost impossible to miss if you’re traveling to Bimini island in The Bahamas by boat.
 It sits off the southern coast of South Bimini Island, roughly three nautical miles from the shore.
 Check it out for unique snorkeling, the popular dive spot it’s become, and a history lesson with just a tad tinge of spooky intrigue.